MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P1-Basic-Concepts/content.md

 slug: basic-concepts
 ---

 If you have never built a side scroller before, this introduction will help you understand the basic concepts.
 You will be tackling this by constructing an obstacle treadmill.
-The player effectively flys on the spot and must navigate the obstacles coming towards them by moving up or down.
+The player effectively flies on the spot and must navigate the obstacles coming towards them by moving up or down.

 You will learn to implement the following: